Vaibhavsaxena072000/FACE-recognition/README.md

 # Face Recognition

-1) Save the script as face_recog.py in E:/my python/.
+1)Save the script as face_recog.py in E:/my python/.

 2)Put your image file there too: E:/my python/vaibhav down.jpg.